michael-jacobs/michael-jacobs.github.io/_posts/2021-04-20-europe-economy-tracker.md

   write.csv(tmp, paste(codes$code[i],".csv", sep = ""))
 }
 ```
-**To note** – the dimensions included in the different datasets may differ, meaning some cleaning or re-shaping of the data will be required if you intend to create one large data table.
-Be sure also to consider the format of the date fields when creating your main data.
+**To note** – the dimensions included in the different datasets may differ, meaning some cleaning or re-shaping of the data will be required if you intend to create one large data table combining each of the .
+Be sure also to consider the format of the date fields when creating your main data table to save headaches later on.